S. Ramaswami Mudaliar

 Raja Sir Savalai Ramaswami Mudaliar (1840–1911) was an Indian merchant, dubash, politician and philanthropist who was known for his wealth.
 He was also one of the early leaders of the Indian National Congress.
+In 1886, he became the 158th Sheriff of Madras, making him the very first Indian to ever be appointed to that prestigious position.

 Early life

 Ramaswami Mudaliar was born in 1840 to a building contractor in a Sengunthar family from Pondicherry.
 His father had been declared insolvent and moved to Madras in order to escape creditors.

 Ramaswami Mudaliar joined Dymes and Co. and soon rose to become its dubash, amassing a huge fortune.

 Philanthropy

 Mudaliar was known for his philanthropic activities in the Madras Presidency.
 He was reported to have spent over Rs.44,000/- to feed starving people flocking into Madras during the famine of 1876-78.
 He established various choultries in memory of his first wife, Ranee Thyal Nayagi Ammal, as well as hospitals in Madras, Royapuram, Thirukazhgukundram, Cuddalore, and Kanchipuram.
 He built a child-care hospital in Cuddalore which is presently being maintained by the municipality.